Securing Consensus from Long-Range Attacks through Collaboration: Power-of-Collaboration

-{\bf Chain Append.} When a miner $\Miner$ receives the valid nonce for the $\BlockHeight$-th block from replicas of $\Service$, $\Miner$ appends this block to its local blockchain and marks the nonce discovery process for the $\BlockHeight$-th block as complete (Figure~\ref{alg:miners}, Lines~\ref{alg:nonce-exists}-\ref{alg:nonce-terminate}).
-Post this, $\Miner$ executes the {\em reward} transactions in the block, which helps to distribute the reward (Figure~\ref{alg:miners}, Lines~\ref{alg:exe-txn}-\ref{alg:add-rewards}).
-Finally, the miner begins working on the next block.
+{\bf Chain Append.} When a miner $\Miner_{i}$ receives the valid nonce for the $\BlockHeight$-th block from replicas of $\Service$, $\Miner_{i}$ appends this block to its local ledger and marks the nonce discovery process for the $\BlockHeight$-th block as complete.
+Post this, $\Miner_i$ executes the {\em reward} transactions in the block to distribute the reward (\S\ref{ss:rewards}).
+Finally, $\Miner_i$ begins mining the next block.
+We use the following example to illustrate \PoC{} mining. \begin{example} In Figure~\ref{fig:poc}, the solution space $\Slice{} = [0,5]$ is divided among three miners.
+The three slices are: $\Slice{1} = [0,1]$, $\Slice{2} = [2,3]$, and $\Slice{3} = [4,5]$.
+Assume the valid nonce is $2$ and it lies in the slice of miner $\Miner_2$.
+Once $\Miner_2$ discovers the nonce in its slice, it broadcasts the nonce to all the miners, following which each miner requests the replicas of $\Service$ to attest this nonce. \end{example}

 {\bf Multiple Nonces.} In rare scenarios, two or more miners may find valid nonces that help to reach the expected hash.
 Specifically, miners $\Miner_{i}$ and $\Miner_{j}$ may both discover a valid nonce in their respective slices.
 This situation is {\em not unique} to \PoC{}, even complex \PoW{} computations can have multiple solutions.
-In such a situation, we need to ensure that all the miners select the same nonce.
-Interestingly, ensuring this is trivial in our model as each nonce is attested by system $\Service$.
+We need to guarantee that all the miners select the same nonce, which is trivial for \PoC{} as each nonce is attested by replicas of $\Service$.
 If the next proposer for an $\Service$-block receives two or more $\MName{NonceFind}$ messages with distinct valid nonces, it selects one of them as the solution.
 When, eventually, this block becomes committed, all the \PoC{} miners will have access to the same nonce for block $\BlockHeight$.